Download the pdf version of the Library Guide.

 Help maintain a quiet atmosphere by silencing your cell phone when entering the library.
 Please do not talk on your phone in the library.
 You may not receive or place personal phone calls on library phones.

-ND law students or faculty may reserve one of these 26 rooms for four-hour blocks of time.
-Sign up at the law library Web site or at the Circulation Desk.
+ND law students and faculty may reserve one of these 26 rooms for four-hour blocks of time.
+Sign up at the law library website or at the Circulation Desk.

 Suggestions and Comments